What is an Equal-Weighted Index?

-Equal-weighted indexes, in effect, favor smaller companies by according them the same importance as large cap firms.
+Equal-weighted indexes, in effect, favor smaller companies by according them the same importance as large-cap firms.
 They remove the market cap bias, giving an equal shot to every company within the index.
-It means that even the smallest of companies exert more power in an equal-weighted index than it would in one weighted by market capitalization.
+This means that even the smallest of companies exerts more power in an equal-weighted index than it would in one weighted by market capitalization.

 Advantages of Equal-Weighted Index Funds

 An equal-weighted index fund comes with both advantages and disadvantages relative to a market cap weighted index fund.
 Some of the primary pros and cons of an equal-weighted index fund are as follows:

 - Equal-weighted indexes are more diversified than market capitalization-weighted indexes, and, therefore, may carry less risk

 - Equal-weighted funds focus on value investing, which is considered by many market analysts and investors to be a superior investing strategy